logo of perfectdogbed

 • Medium size designed specifically for this weight range

-• Modern design looks good
+• Modern design that looks good in a living room

 • Premium price